 This type of radiation treatment is not usually suggested as there is no reported evidence that it improves a cat’s quality of life.

 Prognosis after treatment for cat breast cancer

 Probably the most important factor to prevent your cat from getting breast cancer is to have her spayed as a kitten.
-If you decide not to go this route, inspect her breast area for sores or lumps quite frequently.
-Certainly, if you discover anything suspicious, taker her for a medical examination.
+If you decide not to go this route, inspect her breast area for sores or lumps frequently.
+Certainly, if you discover anything suspicious, take her for a medical examination.
 It may not be cancer, but you have nothing to lose except the cost of an appointment.
 The sooner cat breast cancer is discovered, the more chance for your cat’s long-term survival.